jayinc/docs/content/release-notes/index.md

 - **SLU engine** Update to entity detection model with increased accuracy.
 - **Documentation** More examples of gRPC API usage.
 - **Browser client** More robust audio recording.
-- **ASR improvements** New basline ASR model.
+- **ASR improvements** New baseline ASR model.
 - **Small bugfixes**

 # March 5, 2021

 - **Training time estimates** Changed the way how we estimate deployment times when training the models.
 - **Playground** Pressing 'alt' temporarily enables the Try-button so that one can use the Playground with an old model while a new one is being trained.
-- **Model deployment** More robust tranining infrastructure that reduces model training times in certain situations.
+- **Model deployment** More robust training infrastructure that reduces model training times in certain situations.

 # February 22, 2021